CompPhysics/CompSciProgram/README.md

 ### October 26
 - Intro to machine learning and linear regression
-- Video of Lecture at
+- Video of Lecture at https://youtu.be/C8dL1pLUJ3A
+- Handwritten notes at
+- See also notes on derivatives of matrices and vectors at
 ### November 2
 - Video of Lecture at